Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-Well, if they publish it, but they give it maybe it's not the Mexican government.
+Well, if they publish it, but they give it.

-High ranking Mexican officials tell people how to get out of the country and into ours.
+High-ranking Mexican officials tell people how to get out of the country and into ours.

 We've had two reports recently.